-Output dedicated to enabling or disabling an external amplifier, where required.
+Output dedicated to enable or disable and external amplifier, where required.

 AUDIO (PWM Audio Output):

 Output specifically for Audio.
 This pin is a PWM output from the DIABLO16 Processor.
 This pin is a 3.3V level PWM output to drive an external amplifier with DIABLO16 generated Audio, via an external filtering circuit to turn digital PWM into Analog.
 Note that AUDENB must be enabled in DIABLO16 for any input signal to be heard.